 Such advice is absolutely obscene and, according to the scriptures quoted in their own magazine, not supported by bible teaching.
 It’s also grossly hypocritical when you compare it to the counsel given to those who are considering working overseas simply to feed their families.
 Shame on “Marilyn” for working to put food on the table for her son, but think twice about going home during a “crisis” if you’re working to recruit new members for your religion or are working in the kitchen of its headquarters.

-This hypocrisy was originally pointed out by Facebook user Israel Ricky Gonzales in a closed group.
+This hypocrisy was originally pointed out by Facebook user Israel Ricky Gonzales.
 My thanks to Gonzales for noticing this and posting the information.

 Please share with others via social media.